LBC-LNBio/SMC-Benchmarking/README.md

 ## System requirements

-- [Python 3](https://www.python.org) (v3.10): Python is a high-level, interpreted, interactive and object-oriented scripting language.
+- [Python 3](https://www.python.org) (v3.10.6): Python is a high-level, interpreted, interactive and object-oriented scripting language.

+- [Python 2](https://www.python.org) (v2.7.18): Python is a high-level, interpreted, interactive and object-oriented scripting language.

 - [openbabel](https://pypi.org/project/openbabel/) (v3.1.1.1): a chemical toolbox designed to speak the many languages of chemical data.
 A wrapper that is automatically using the SWIG package and provide access to almost all of the Open Babel interfaces via Python.